farirpgs/fari-games/public/documents/fari-rpgs/fari-app-wiki.md

 But when you are playing an online game, Fari acts as a gateway so that you can see other people's data.

 Fari is like a **virtual table** that lets you temporarily share with others.
-When you leave that table and close your browser's tab, you take with you your character sheet and put it in your **backpack**.
+When you leave that table and close your browser's tab, you take your character sheet with you and put it in your **backpack**.

 Because of that, it's not possible to see other people's data without sitting at the **table**.

 Fari does have a mechanism in place that lets you see data that doesn't belong to you using what we call the **Stored Toggle**.

-When opening a character sheet inside an online game and clicking on the **Stored Toggle**, Fari will act has your personal assistant and keep an up to date copy of that character sheet in your **backpack** so that you can consult it later without sitting at the **table**.
+When opening a character sheet inside an online game and clicking on the **Stored Toggle**, Fari will act as your personal assistant and keep an up-to-date copy of that character sheet in your **backpack** so that you can consult it later without sitting at the **table**.

 **_Note: A word of caution, if you modify a character sheet that you aren't the true owner of and join an online game later, Fari might override those changes if the owner also modified the sheet on their end._**